liangzhu-nus/ISY5005/ImageCaption/README.md

-1.cd to this folder
+1. cd to this folder
-2.pip install -r requirements.txt
+2. Run `pip install -r requirements.txt`
-3.python predict.py
+3. Execute `python predict.py`
-##predict.py 代码中get_caption函数为封装好的接收图片地址返回结果
+   - In the `predict.py` code, the `get_caption` function is already implemented to accept an image path and return the result.
-4.result will be printed
+4. The result will be printed.